-St. Louis Park's snow removal ordinance restricts on street parking once three inches of snow has accumulated.
+St. Louis Park's snow removal ordinance restricts on-street parking once 3 inches of snow has accumulated.
 There are some exceptions, but only in select locations where ample off-street parking is limited.
-On these selected streets, parking within the first 24 hours of the snow emergency going into effect is allowed.
-All vehicles must be moved within 48 hours or are subject to ticketing and towing.
+On these selected streets, parking is allowed during a snow emergency.

 View the winter parking exemptions map to locate the areas that are exempt or call 952.924.2562.